Romanitho/Winget-AutoUpdate/README.md

 ## Help
 In some cases, you need to "unblock" the `install.bat` file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.

+## Known issues
+* As reported by [soredake](https://github.com/soredake), Powershell from MsStore is not supported with WAU in system context

 ## Optimization
 Feel free to give us any suggestions or optimizations in code and support us by adding a star :)